How to make a super easy $10 DIY Candy Bouquet

 Add your candy skewers

-You’ll want to tape a skewer and some curling ribbon to the back of each candy that you’ll be including in the DIY candy bouquet.
+You’ll want to tape a skewer and some curling ribbon to the back of the candy bar that you’ll be including in the DIY candy bouquet.
 Shorten the skewers that will be towards the front of the bouquet.

-Just stick the skewers (with the candy attached) into the foam block.
+Just stick the skewers (with the candy attached) into the foam block a couple of inches.
 I put the larger candies towards the back and the smaller candies towards the front.
 Arrange it however you would like.
-I tried to fit as many candies as I could to make it look really full.
+I tried to fill in empty spaces fit as many candies as I could to make it look really full.
+You can create any color scheme and any favorite treats that you want.
 Here’s a little video of how I did it.

 Add a bow and name tag

 There are so many occasions that you can give these gifts.
+They are great gift ideas.
 Here’s just a few ideas:

 - Baby shower